-- 2nd year Dependent student with Rejected FAFSA because parents refuse to provide information may borrow up to \$2,000 per academic year - 1st year California resident student does not qualify due to ESI.
+Dependent students with a FAFSA rejected because parents refuse to provide information may borrow up to \$2,000 per academic year

 E. Impact on Loan Limits

 Subsidized Direct Loan Lifetime Eligibility.
 Effective July 1, 2013, students who are considered new borrowers (students who have never borrowed a subsidized loan and those who previously borrowed and repaid a subsidized loan) will have a lifetime limit on subsidized loan eligibility of 150% of their declared academic program.
 The 150% limit is calculated using the required timeframe for each student's declared academic program.
 For example, a student enrolled in a two year Associate's degree program will be limited to three years of subsidized loan eligibility.
 Once a student reaches the 150% limit, there is no further eligibility for subsidized loans at a two year school.
 Students who transfer to a community college from a four year university and who have already borrowed three years (or more) of subsidized loans prior to transfer have reached the 150% limit and will not be eligible for additional subsidized loans.
 For additional information please refer to the following link: